YuvrajMann/IMEI-Checker/Readme.md

 4. Now run the command `npm start` to start the IMEI app server.
 By default app will run at port 3001 *Note* - In case of any issues use command `SET DEBUG=nodeapp:* & npm start to debug any errors`)

-**You can paste the address http://localhost:3001 to view the app** **Note the 3001 will be replaced by the port at which you are running the server**
+*You can paste the address http://localhost:3001 to view the app*<br/>
+*Note the 3001 will be replaced by the port at which you are running the server*

 ## IMEI Checker Project